Should Your Agent Recommend a Home Inspector?

 What Your Agent Knows About Home Inspectors

-It's possible that a novice agent might not have much first-hand experience with local experts.
-But an agent with many years in the business most likely maintains a list of home inspectors who are reputable.
-Agents work with many of the same inspectors over and over and can witness first-hand their effectiveness and thoroughness (or lack thereof).
+A novice agent might not have much experience with local home inspection experts at all.
+But an agent with many years in the business most likely maintains a list of reputable home inspectors.
+Agents work with many of the same inspectors over and over and can witness firsthand their effectiveness and thoroughness (or lack thereof).
 Real estate is a small, local world, and word gets around about bad home inspectors.

 A qualified home inspector is important to an agent's business: Agents don't want a finger pointed at them if the inspection misses a serious defect.

 This concern for reputation is why you can most likely trust the people your agent recommends.
 Not every buyer's agent puts the client's interest first all the time, admittedly.
 But no reputable real estate agent would withhold information from a buyer or induce a third-party vendor to withhold information.
 It would be extreme—not to mention actionable—for an agent to collude with an inspector to provide a faulty report.

 Agents want their buyers to have full disclosure and be fully informed; those who aren't will come back to haunt their agents after closing.
 More importantly, duped clients won't refer anyone else to them, and given the word-of-mouth nature of the real-estate business, that's the kiss of death.

 Besides, a home inspector's negative findings don't necessarily mean a deal is off.
 Buyer's agents can negotiate repairs or cash credits as compensation.
 Only as a last resort do they advise the buyer to walk away if the home inspection reflects too many problems.